benjaminpollard/iOSMVCR/README.md

  -> now when you open xcode and add new file, you can see this <br/>
   ![Alt text]( https://i.ibb.co/8NQ58jP/Screenshot-2019-08-05-at-12-26-37.png) <br/>

-Place to put file , form image shown above : <br/>
+Place to put file , from image shown above : <br/>
 Xcode -> Contents -> Developer -> Platforms -> iPhoneOS platforms -> Developer -> Library -> Xcode -> templates -> File Templates -> user interface -> put your file

 ## How to customisable: